ahupowerdns/ahutils/lmdb-semantics.md

 anymore.

 For read-only transactions, there is no need to commit them of course.
+(Unless a dbi was opened in this transaction, in which case it should be committed to allow the dbi to continue to be used in later transactions.)
 However, as long as a transaction is open, a consistent view of the database is kept alive, which requires storage.
 A read-only transaction that no longer requires this consistent view should therefore be reset using